MyLondon Photo Project

-The annual MyLondon Photo Project is the main project run by Cafe Art.
-100 Fujifilm Quicksnap film cameras are distributed to people who have experienced homelessness who have seven days to take photos of London.
+How it works: We distribute 100 Fujifilm Quicksnap film cameras to people who have experienced homelessness and they have seven days to take photos of London.

-Participants come from homelessness-sector organisations, including Crisis, St Mungo's, 240 Project, The Connection at St Martin's in the Field, Art Fitzrovia and more.
+Participants, all of whom have been homeless, mainly come from art groups run by homelessness-sector organisations, including Crisis, St Mungo's, 240 Project, The Connection at St Martin's in the Field, Art Fitzrovia and more.